oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/service-mesh/linkerd-using-to-troubleshoot-problems.md

 configmap/sm-config-map created
 ```

-Now we can apply the update, we'll use the Kubernetes rolling upgrade process (as we're going to want to revert this one!)
+Now we can apply the update, we'll use the Kubernetes rolling upgrade process to record the change (as we're going to want to revert this one!)

   12. In the OCI Cloud shell type

-  - `kubectl apply -f $HOME/helidon-kubernetes/service-mesh/stockmanager-deployment-broken.yaml`
+  - `kubectl apply -f $HOME/helidon-kubernetes/service-mesh/stockmanager-deployment-broken.yaml --record`

   ```
 deployment.apps/stockmanager configured